psaux-it/woocommerce-aras-kargo/README.md

 > generated on the ARAS Cargo end (via SOAP).
 Attachs cargo information
 > (tracking number, track link etc.) to order completed/shipped e-mail with the
 > help of AST plugin (REST) and notify customer.
 If you implemented
-> two way fulfillment workflow, script goes one layer up and updates order status 'shipped'
+> two-way fulfillment workflow, script goes one layer up and updates order status 'shipped'
 > to 'delivered' and notify customer via second mail.
 Simply you don't need to add cargo
 > tracking number manually and update order status via WooCommerce orders dashboard.
 > The aim of script is automating the process fully.